hung-cybo/yargs-escape-line-break/README.md

 compdef _cli.js_yargs_completions cli.js
 ```

-With current version of yargs, the output is the following.
+With the current version of yargs, the output is the following.

 ```shell
 $ node ./lib/index.js --get-yargs-completions -